BrownieO/mari0-2/README.md

 ![Picture of the game](other/pixel_tile_bug.png)

-This is a prototype of a sequel to Mari0.
+This is a prototype of the sequel to Mari0.
 The software would combine Super Mario Bros 3 with elements from the Portal franchise.

 This fork is also a prototype, so it may undergo multiple iterations.
 Don't use it for production.